top of page

 students750x250.06.jpg

-Academic & Legal Research & Writing (Christina Mosalagae, 24 hours, 4 ECTS)
+Academic & Legal Research & Writing (Christina Mosalagae, 24 hours, 4 credits)

 This introductory course is designed for students coming from a broad range of disciplines, to make them able to effectively locate, understand, and apply legal research materials.
 Three are the main components: understanding English legal terminology; writing in a persuasive and effective way; and a special focus on the term-specific IUC courses.

-Theories of Institutions (Petar Bojanić, 24 hours, 4 ECTS)
+Theories of Institutions (Petar Bojanić, 24 hours, 4 credits)

 This course examines the main attempts at defining and thematizing the institution in Western thought.
 We will examine various schools of thought and fields of knowledge where sketches of ‘theories of institutionalization’, as well as ‘theories of the institution’ appear.